hyperionxt/social-network-API/README.md

 ## How to install

-1. install [mongodb compass](https://www.mongodb.com/try/download/compass) from the official page(in case you are in local mode)
+1. install [Mongodb Compass](https://www.mongodb.com/try/download/compass) from the official page(in case you are in local mode)

    * otherwise go to src/db.js and modify the mongodb connection to work  with mognodb Atlas